Decentralized Algorithms for Wasserstein Barycenters: Overview of the Thesis

 \subsection{Thesis Structure}

 The dissertation consists of 5 Chapters:

-In Chapter \ref{ch:population}, we study the two main approaches in machine learning and optimization community for convex risk minimization problem, namely, the Stochastic Approximation (SA) and the Sample Average Approximation (SAA).
-In terms of oracle complexity (required number of stochastic gradient evaluations), both approaches are considered equivalent on average (up to a logarithmic factor).
+In Chapter \ref{ch:population}, we study the two main approaches in machine learning and optimization community for convex risk minimization problem, namely, the Stochastic Approximation (SA) and the Sample Average Approximation (SAA) also known as the Monte Carlo approach.
+In terms of the oracle complexity (required number of stochastic gradient evaluations), both approaches are considered equivalent on average (up to a logarithmic factor).
 The total complexity depends on the specific problem, however, starting from work \cite{nemirovski2009robust} it was generally accepted that the SA is better than the SAA.
-We show that for Wasserstein barycenter problem, this superiority can be swapped.
-We provide detailed comparison with stating the complexity bounds for the SA and the SAA implementations calculating Fr\'{e}chet mean defined with respect to optimal transport distances and Fr\'{e}chet mean defined with respect to entropy-regularized optimal transport distances.
+We show that for the Wasserstein barycenter problem, this superiority can be swapped.
+We provide the detailed comparison with stating the complexity bounds for the SA and the SAA implementations calculating Fr\'{e}chet mean defined with respect to optimal transport distances and Fr\'{e}chet mean defined with respect to entropy-regularized optimal transport distances.
 As a byproduct, we also construct confidence intervals for population barycenter defined with respect to entropy-regularized optimal transport distances in the $\ell_2$-norm.
-The preliminaries results were derived for a general convex optimization problem given by the expectation so that they can be applied to a wider range of problems other than the Wasserstein barycenter problem.
+Here we propose a new regularization for the the SAA approach which contributs to a better convergence rate in comparison with the quadratic regularization.
+The preliminary results were derived for a general convex optimization problem given by the expectation so that they can be applied to a wider range of problems other than the Wasserstein barycenter problem.

-In Chapter \ref{ch:dual}, we introduce a decentralized primal-dual algorithm to minimize the sum of strongly convex functions on a network of agents (nodes).
-This algorithm allows to obtain optimal bounds on the number of communication rounds and oracle calls of dual objective per node.
-The results can be naturally applied for the Wasserstein barycenter problem since the dual formulation of entropy-regularized Wasserstein distances and their derivatives have closed-form representations and can be computed for a cheaper price than the primal representations.
+In Chapter \ref{ch:dual}, we introduce a decentralized dual algorithm to minimize the sum of strongly convex functions on a network of agents (nodes).
+This algorithm is based on accelerated gradient descent and it allows to obtain optimal bounds on the number of communication rounds and oracle calls of dual objective per node.
+The results can be naturally applied for the Wasserstein barycenter problem as the dual formulation of entropy-regularized Wasserstein distances and their derivatives have closed-form representations.